eltioemil/eltioemil.github.io/_posts/2020-06-28-k8s-kube2iam-eks.markdown

 Long story short, what I do (and I will explain further) is to allow worker IAM role to assume whatever the role I need (with some restrictions).
 Then, I pass this role to the PODs through annotations.
 And this will let the node where the PODs are running to assume permissions to achieve what the POD needs.

-Obviously, this only makes sense when you try to get, create or destroy AWS resources from your PODs (or Jobs), for instance, [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler){:target="_blank"} will need permissions in order to change ASG values from within a POD in order to achieve scale up or down.
+Obviously, this only makes sense when you try to get, create or destroy AWS resources from your PODs (or Jobs), for instance, [`Kubernetes Cluster Autoscaler`](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler){:target="_blank"} will need permissions in order to change ASG values from within a POD in order to achieve scale up or down.
 This is a common example on how `kube2iam` is used and I will use it for this post, also is the same that I used in the other post so I will be able to see how different they are.

 ### __TL;DR__